kanakmaheshwari3115/OpenCV/README.md

 # OpenCV
-This is my first repository which contains very basic codings about OpenCV.
-Like Image editing, Colour Detection and Contour Detection.
+This is my first repository which contains very basic codings about OpenCV, Like Image editing, Colour Detection and Contour Detection.